nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   will update the name of `Charlotte Tan`'s current 2nd upcoming event to `Dinner with Bernice`.
 Similarly, `deletefriend 1` will remove `Charlotte Tan` from Amigos, since `Charlotte Tan` is the only friend currently being viewed on the expanded friend page.
+* Clicking on the `Events` tab directly after entering the `showfriend` command would only show events related to the friend currently being viewed on the expanded friend page.

 **Examples**:
 * `showfriend n/John Doe` Will open up the page containing full details related to John Doe - his name, address, phone number, email, description, logs, and upcoming events with him.